 7. The Reservation System Reduces Uncertainty and Extra Costs

-1. You Must Return to the Same Parking Area
+1. You Must Return to a Designated Parking Area

 2. Membership Isn’t Free